Free As A Bird: Interview With Barry Purves

 "I like to look at life from a slightly different perspective from Disney animated films.
-I've worked for childrens' TV series, but always wanted to make films for adults, films I'd like to watch.
-These come from very different cultures, being opera, Greek theater or Japanese Kabuki.
+I've worked for children's TV series, but always wanted to make films for adults, films I'd like to watch.
+These come from very different cultures, opera, Greek theater, and Japanese Kabuki.
 It's storytelling that drives me, and my animation films are somewhere in between theater and film.
-What i'm trying to do is celebrate the artifice of animation, and not the realistic element of a story".
+What I'm trying to do is celebrate the artifice of animation, and not the realistic element of a story".

 That is evident in Purves' first international success, Screenplay (1992), in which a single take in a revolving theater is followed by an almost frenetic 2-minute sequence of action and blood.
 "The point of that" explains Barry Purves, "was to contrast different ways of telling the story, a very theatrical way and then a cinematic way where the camera tells you where to look".

 However, Barry Purves had to move to Hollywood for his animation work in Tim Burton's Mars Attacks!
 (1996).
 "I had a wonderful experience, working in Hollywood with the best of people.
 It was an odd experience since they eventually decide to go with computers rather than puppets.
 But Tim Burton is so busy.
 After Alice in Wonderland, he has just started pre-production for a stop-motion puppet movie"